gbif/data-blog/content/post/2019-10-04-when-and-how-to-cite-GBIF-data.md

 In practice, this is already very easy to do in e.g. rgbif, as two routes are offered for obtaining occurrence data: occ_search and occ_download.
 Other tools, however, do not provide this feature, so users need to take extra, sometimes complicated steps to comply with the user agreement.

-If an API user is unable or unwilling to go through these steps required to acknowledge data publishers, they should **not** be using the API for getting data.
+Bottomline: If an API user is unable or unwilling to go through these steps required to acknowledge data publishers, they should **not** be using the API for getting data.
 We need to ensure that our guidelines reflect this and that third-party tools highlight that users are responsible for providing due credit to data publishers.